cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Mappings may also be invertible, meaning that there is an efficient algorithm that, for any point P output by the mapping, outputs an x in F such that applying the mapping to x outputs P.
-This document does not discuss inversion algorithms for mappings.
+Some of the mappings given in {{mappings}} are invertible, but this document does not discuss inversion algorithms.

 ### Encodings {#term-encoding}